MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 When working with Power BI Embedded, there are advantages when using service principal.
 A primary advantage is you do not need a master user account (Power BI Pro license) to authenticate into your application.
 Service principal uses an application ID and an application secret to authenticate the application.

-As you automate various tasks with Power BI APIs, you can script a service principal (app-only token) to use for authentication.
-You can script service principal to scale.
+As you automate various tasks with Power BI APIs, you can script service principal (app-only token) to scale.

 ## Application and service principal relationship